 The youngsters claim a trophy

-1996 - We won the FA Youth Cup for the first of three times to date.
+1996 - We won the FA Youth Cup for the first of four times to date.
 We beat West Ham United 2-1 at Anfield, to claim the trophy 4-1 on aggregate.
 Jamie Carragher and Michael Owen featured for the reds.

 1979 - Our 3-0 win at Leeds United was our thirtieth League victory of the season, one behind Tottenham Hotspur’s record from 1960/61.
 David Johnson bagged a brace either side of a Jimmy Case strike in a game originally postponed from two months earlier.
 We therefore ended the League season having only conceded sixteen goals in all, a record that stood until 2004/05 with a then record 68 points, having clinched our eleventh League title a week earlier.
 We also netted a total of 85 League goals, so claiming a £50,000 prize from a national newspaper for scoring more than two goals per game across the season.